Pocketzen/cse15l-lab-reports/lab3/report.md

 ./biomed/1468-6708-3-1.txt
 ```
 **3.** `'-not'`
 Example 1 (directory): Command option -not does the opposite of finding files or directories that are not the argument.
 I'll use the previous -type in and -name as conjunctions starting from technical/ and to its subdirectories.
-The keyword "911report" was used where the output ommitted the 911report directory because it was searching directories excluding that keyword (added ellipsis at the end to note how long the output was).
+The keyword "911report" was used where the output omitted the 911report directory because it was searching directories excluding that keyword (added ellipsis at the end to note how long the output was).
 ```
 allenvu@Allens-MacBook-Pro technical % find . -type d -not -name "911report"
 .